wimblerobotics/Robotics_Book/book/chapters/urdfs.md

 This is where *frames* and *transforms* come in.
 When ROS looks at the URDF describing the robot body and the camera, it can figure out how to translate any pixel location from the camera's frame of reference to the location that the pixel represents in the robot body's frame of reference.
 The would be true even if the camera were twisted or turned or mounted in a different position.
-The URDF would describe the new position of the camera.
+The URDF would only need to describe the new position of the camera.

 The software that moves the robot computes the needed path based upon the location of the center of the robot's body, not the camera's body.